A trip to the tulips in Holland at Keukenhof

-Experience tulips in Holland at Keukenhof 2020 when they bloom.
-The time of the tulip bloom in spring is one of the most beautiful travel times in Holland, Between late March and mid-May, it blooms in the region west and north of Amsterdam, Tulips in all shapes and colors.
-On Visit to the Keukenhof in Holland is a must have for anyone who is interested in tulips.
-Together with thousands of other visitors from all over the world we stroll through the show gardens of Keukenhof.
+See tulips in Holland when they are in bloom at Keukenhof.
+The time of the tulip bloom is in spring one of the most beautiful travel times in Holland, Between late March and mid-May, it blooms in the region west and north of Amsterdam, Tulips in all shapes and colors.
+On Visit to the Keukenhof in Holland is a must for anyone interested in tulips.
+Together with thousands of other visitors from all over the world, we stroll through the show gardens of Keukenhof.
+This is one of the beautiful ones Day trips from Amsterdam.

 I expected to see flower fields with tulips of all colors.
 Instead, we are surprised that the Keukenhof is a park in whose flowerbeds, in addition to tulips, hyacinths and daffodils vie for the favor of flower lovers.
 Although we can see a few of the fields in the area surrounding the park, we find it in other regions of North Holland more.
 Even on the Texel in the Wadden Sea there are tulip and daffodil fields.